RushuiGuan/framework/docfx_project/api/index.md

 			- verbose flag will trigger
 	* Albatross.Repository
 		- add datelevel data support
-	* Albatross.Serialization
-		- namespace has been seperated from Albatross assembly to be on its own
 * v4.1.0
 	* upgrade to efcore 7
 * v4.0.2
 	* Albatross.WebClient
 		* **breaking:** renaming Invoke methods to multiple GetResponse methods so that its intent is more clear